Twin Cities, Gemini

 “No, sir,” Werner replied evenly.
 “There is no problem.”

 “Good.
-I’ll be staying temporarily at a hotel at the west side of the city under a different name in preparation for the meeting,” the colonel concluded.
+I’ll be staying temporarily at a hotel at the west side of the city under a different name in preparation for the meeting,” the oberst concluded.
 “I expect you to be timely as always, Cold Eye.”

 The risk was too high, Werner decided that night.
 Waiting for Cadence to resolve her issue on her end had been an unwise decision.
 No. It had been a mistake.